-After they had taken baths and Jess had been made to eat a little, her mother disappeared with her youngest sister, Aunty Biola, and her father 50 befriended Uncle Kunle, who was clearly as newspaper-minded as he was, and wanted to talk about politics.
-Swiftly dropping a kiss onto her forehead, her father released her into her grandfather's clutches before mounting the stairs that skin, his eyes made smaller by the loosened flesh around them.
-He had the same wide, strong jawline 60 with the determined set as her mother, and the same prominent cheekbones, although Jess could see that his were made angular more through the emaciation of age than anything else.
+So her grandfather did have a face.
+It was a broad, lined face; the smile and frown lines ran deep into his skin, his eyes made smaller by the loosened flesh around them.
+He had the same wide, strong jawline with the determined set as her mother, and the same prominent cheekbones, although Jess could see that his were made angular more through the emaciation of age than anything else.
 He was quite short and moved about very quickly.